Perkedel/HexagonEngine/README.md

  ![GitHub repo size](https://img.shields.io/github/repo-size/Perkedel/HexagonEngine?logo=Github)
  ![Liberapay patrons](https://img.shields.io/liberapay/patrons/JOELwindows7?logo=liberapay)
 # HexagonEngine
  Cinema Enters Game Console Game Engine.

 A Higher Level Application and Game Framework.

 Powered by Godot Engine.

 # Synopsis
 ## What is this?
 A Godot template to make your games on.

+Framework for make things AAA atleast so.

 ## What do you mean?
 You can build levels with Level Cartridge.
 2D and 3D. all at once!
 Design Mechanic! like you do in Godot.